mingli-ai/FaVeST/README.md

    3. m_map: A [mapping package](https://www.eoas.ubc.ca/~rich/map.html#ack) for Matlab.
 We have used some functions of this package for visualization of tangent fields.
    4. QpS2.m: A function used for computing the weights and quadrature nodes (for a given degree and a specific type of quadrature rule) in both Cartesian and spherical coordinates.

 * **nfft-3.5.2-matlab-openmp**: The pre-compiled Matlab interfaces of NFFT 3.5.2 with AVX2 and OpenMP support, downloaded from [NFFT library](https://www-user.tu-chemnitz.de/~potts/nfft/): Keiner, J., Kunis, S., and Potts, D. "[*Using NFFT 3 - a software library for various nonequispaced fast Fourier transforms, ACM Trans.
 Math.
 Software,36, Article 19, 1-30, 2009*](https://dl.acm.org/citation.cfm?id=1555388)".
-This version was compiled on 64-bit Windows using GCC 9.3.0 x86_64-w64-mingw32 with -march=haswell and Matlab R2018b, x86_64 Linux using GCC 8.3.0 with -march=haswell and Matlab R2017b Update 9, x86_64 macOS using GCC 9.3.0 with -march=haswell and Matlab R2017b.
+As stated in [NFFT Downloads](https://www-user.tu-chemnitz.de/~potts/nfft/download.php), this version was compiled on 64-bit Windows using GCC 9.3.0 x86_64-w64-mingw32 with -march=haswell and Matlab R2018b, x86_64 Linux using GCC 8.3.0 with -march=haswell and Matlab R2017b Update 9, x86_64 macOS using GCC 9.3.0 with -march=haswell and Matlab R2017b.
 In addition, the binaries for Octave 5.2.0 on Windows were included.

 * **Demo.m**: It tests **FaVeST_fwd.m** and **FaVeST_adj.m** on a tangent field.
 It is used to test whether users have successfully configured NFFT packages by **Setup.m**.